 Hyōtanjima, River island in Tokushima, Japan

-Hyōtanjima is a river island located in central Tokushima City, nestled between the Shinmachi and Suketo Rivers with a peak height of about 62 meters.
-The island rises as a forested area surrounded by water channels that flow through the urban landscape.
+Hyōtanjima is a river island in central Tokushima, surrounded on all sides by the Shinmachi and Suketo Rivers.
+The island is covered with greenery and bounded by water channels that wind through the urban fabric of the city.

 The community of curious travelers